Multiplier Effect: Amplifying Economic Impact for Greater Prosperity

 Let's illustrate this with an example.
 Suppose the government decides to invest $100 million in building new infrastructure.
 This initial spending creates jobs for construction workers, who then spend their income on groceries, housing, and other goods and services.
 As these businesses see an increase in demand, they hire more workers and expand their operations, further boosting economic activity.

-As a result, the $100 million investment has a multiplier effect, leading to a much larger increase in GDP than the initial amount spent.
+As a result, the $100 million has a multiplier effect, leading to a much larger increase in GDP than the initial amount spent.
 This demonstrates how a small injection of spending can have a significant impact on the overall economy.

 • Key takeaway: The Multiplier Effect magnifies the impact of initial spending, leading to increased economic activity and .